ericwastaken/CocoaPod-Dependency-Demo/README.md

 * Open 'StackO-Dependency-Demo.xcworkspace' in Xcode
 * Navigate to the StackO-Dependency-Demo project, then the 'Example for...' group
 * Thew ViewController.swift has the few lines of code to reference the developed Pod and also PureLayout

+**Interesting side-effect in the Example App**
+Note how the Example App does indeed ALSO have access to the RxSwift pod.
+This is quite convenient in case you're leveraging a Pod that provides functionality to both your developed Pod and your App/Project.

 ## Development Pod